rmuif/web/README.md

 If you're still having problems you can read more in [React Router's documentation](https://reacttraining.com/react-router/web/api/BrowserRouter/basename-string).

-### Changing the Name
+### Changing the Name and URL

-Making this boilerplate your starting-point requires you changing its name.
-There are 4 files you'll need to modify to change the name of the project.
+Making this boilerplate your starting-point requires you changing its name and URL.
+There are 4 files you'll need to modify.

 - public/index.html
   - `title`